-If you’re late in paying the property taxes for your Florida home, the delinquent amount becomes a lien on your residence.
-Once there is a tax lien on your home, the tax collector may sell that lien and, if you don’t get current, later sell the property to a new owner at a tax sale.
-However, you have an opportunity to "redeem" your home by paying off the tax debt before the new owner takes title to the property.
-If you don't redeem the home in time, you'll lose it permanently.
+If you’re a Florida homeowner and you don’t pay your property taxes, the delinquent amount becomes a lien on your residence.
+Once a tax lien is on your home, the tax collector may sell that lien and, if you don’t get current, later sell the property to a new owner at a tax deed sale.

 In Florida, the purchaser at a tax lien sale gets a tax certificate and the right to collect the delinquent tax debt from you, plus interest.
 The winning bidder at the tax lien sale will be the person who charges the lowest interest rate on the debt.

 Eventually, the tax collector can sell the home at a public tax deed sale if you don’t get caught up on the past-due amounts.
 (To get details on the tax lien sale process and tax deed sale process in Florida, see What Happens If I Don't Pay Property Taxes in Florida.)

 Under Florida law, you get some time to pay off the tax debt after the lien sale.
 This process is called "redeeming" the property and will stop a tax deed sale from happening.